virajpatel4/virajbookstore/README.txt

 started part2.2
-clean and build the application no errors found
+clean and build the application no errors found created the category.cs file and added to the ApplicationDbContext. added a folder called Repository and created another folder in it as Irepository added type interface and named it Irepository.cs modified files as per the tutorial included using statement and implemented interfaces Modified code to set contructors
+Now, its time to create individual repos Category.cs and ICategory.csModified ICategoryRepository.
+Completed remaining modifications

-having errors in Icategory as it shows formal parameter 'db' in file CategoryRepository.cs
+having errors in Icategory as it shows formal parameter 'db' in file CategoryRepository.cs Build the application and commited to GitHub.
+Now we are going to implement the store procedure repository in Unit of work Added a new interface in IRepository and named it as ISP_Call.cs having error in ISP_Call.cs then solved by installing  NuGet package when having issue with Dynamic parameters then add nuget package Dapper with using statement Implemented new class in the repository
+Added new class in Repositroy, named it as SP_Call.cs Using appropriate statements we implemented ISP_Call interface.
+Added Connection.
+Adding new interface called IUnitOfWork to IRepository folder. updated the code with modifications.
+Now intertesting part comes..... we are adding class in Repository folder as UnitOfWork Modified the code by adding ConfigureService method to be registered in Startup.cs

+facing errors in sratup.cs as it says IUnitOfWork and UnitOfWork namespace could not be found 2022-11-13